 Psychological studies suggest that daydreams are important for helping us to realise our goals.
-And if that’s true, then we should all be making the most of our daydreams.
+And if that’s true, we should all be making the most of our daydreams.

 What Do Daydreams Do, exactly?